codreal-yt/contact_list_management/README.md

 # Contact List Management

-NodeJS, Express, EJS Template, Mongoose
+NodeJS, Express, EJS Template, Mongoose Mongoose using these we perfrom **CRUD** operation in this project.

 # Steps to run the application